| Last updated on October 19th, 2023

 - Return Payment Penalty Fee: Up to $35

-- Frequently use their credit card on travel and dining purchases
+- You frequently use your credit card on travel and dining purchases

-- Have a current credit card balance they want to pay down over 6 months at a lower rate
+- You have a current credit card balance you want to pay down over 6 months at a lower rate

 - You want a card that is versatile worldwide, thanks to no foreign transaction fees

-- Currently bank with National Bank of Arizona, or another Zions Bancorp brand
+- You currently bank with National Bank of Arizona, or another Zions Bancorp brand

 National Bank of Arizona Elite Credit Card Review

 The National Bank of Arizona Elite Credit Card is a premium rewards Visa card that earns triple points on travel and dining travel worldwide.
 The Elite also benefits from an introductory period on balance transfers.
 There’s also a bonus for meeting minimum spending requirements.

 How to Earn Points

 .
 The Elite Card earns 3X points on travel and dining purchases.
 This 3X points applies worldwide, which is always nice.
 Every other purchase earns 1.5X points.
 The addition of worldwide earning is a great perk.
 This benefit enjoys further enhancement thanks to no foreign transaction fees.
 The Delta SkyMiles Platinum Card, which features 3X miles similar categories, doesn’t feature 1.5X miles as its base earning rate.
 And, that card has an annual fee of $250 – $55 more than the NB | AZCard.